narmstro2020/02_Website_and_Database_Development_25-26/04_Mini Project/01_Mini-Project.md

 #### 4. **File Organization**
 - Create an "images" folder for all image files
-- Create a "css" folder for your stylesheet
+- Create a "css" or "styles" folder for your stylesheet
 - Use clear, descriptive file names (no spaces, lowercase)
 - Organize any sub-pages in logical folders if needed

 #### 5. **Version Control**
 - Initialize Git repository on Day 1
-- Make meaningful commits after each work session (minimum 7 commits)
+- Make meaningful commits after each work session
 - Push to GitHub repository
 - Write clear commit messages